Samyak2/website/content/post/07_audio.md

 # How do we represent sound as data?

 Now that we know that sound is just waves, let's look at the simplest wave.
 The *sine* wave.

-TODO: something about amplitude and frequency.

-TODO: another graph with sliders for amplitude and frequency.
+It is called so because it's the wave created by $$y = sin(x)$$

+A wave has two important properties.
+The *amplitude* is the maximum displacement from the reference value which, in this case, is 0.
+The second is *frequency*, which is how often the wave repeats and is usually measured in Hertz (Hz).
+For example, a sine wave of 2Hz repeats the whole wave (from 0 to 0) twice in one second.
+In other words, the distance between two peaks of the wave is 1/f = 0.5 seconds.

+For a sine wave with custom amplitude (A) and frequency (f), the equation would be:

+{{% sidenote "$$y = A \cdot sin(f \cdot x)$$" %}}Actually, the equation used for the exact chart below is $$y = A \cdot sin(2\pi \cdot f \cdot x)$$ A simple sin(x) wave repeats every 2π distance on the x-axis.
+The multiplication by 2π ensures it repeats every 1.0 distance on the x-axis (or every 1/f distance).{{%/ sidenote %}}

+Here's an interactive chart.
+Tweak the amplitude and frequency values below and notice the changes in the waveform.

+{{% includeHtmlFile "/assets/07_audio/graphs1.html" %}}

 ### Into a digital world

 A wave is, by definition, *analog*.
-But in code, we only deal with the digital.
+However, in code, we only deal with the digital.
 The 1s and 0s.
 One way to go from analog to digital is by *sampling*.
 That is, checking the value at a regular interval and recording it.
 The regular interval is called the *sampling rate*.
-Sampling never perfectly represents the source wave. =
+Sampling never perfectly represents the source wave.

 Here's a sine wave and a sampling of it represented by dots.
 We can try reconstructing it by connecting the dots.
 As we expect, the reconstructed wave becomes more and more accurate as we increase the sampling rate.
 With a high enough sample rate, the sample is close enough to the original.

-{{% includeHtmlFile "/assets/07_audio/graphs.html" %}}
+{{% includeHtmlFile "/assets/07_audio/graphs2.html" %}}

 ### Are we data yet?

 Okay, so we now have the audio as a bunch of points on a graph.
 To represent a point as data, we simply take its x and y-coordinates.
-In this case, the y-axis is time and the x is amplitude.
+In this case, the x-axis is time and the y is amplitude.
 So audio data is just a series of: $$[(t_1, a_1), (t_2, a_2), ..., (t_n, a_n)]$$

 Here is some of the data from the above chart, showing the sampled points.